continuing education

 Is there any provision for giving CE credit?

-Yes, a dentist or dental hygienist who is a full-time faculty member in a dental, dental hygiene or dental assisting school may receive credit (Dentists: 10 hrs./yr.; Hygienists: 4hrs./yr.).
-Part-time faculty receives 1/2 the above.
-Also licensees who are affiliated with a federal, state, or county government agency whose operation is directly related to dentistry or dental auxiliaries (i.e., a county or state health department, a federal dental clinic, etc.) may receive credit.
-Full-time affiliation would merit full credit; part-time would merit 1/2 credit.
+Also licensees who are affiliated with a federal, state, or county government agency whose operation is directly related to dentistry or dental auxiliaries (i.e., a county or state health department, a federal dental clinic, etc.) may receive 10 hours credit.
+Full-time employment would merit full credit; part-time (at least 20 hours per week) would merit 1/2 credit.

 Professionalism Course for Newly Licensed Dentists